Hervar77/infinity-doc/mkdocs/api/infinity.event.md

 Parameters:

 - name: `string`
-  >the event to be triggered
+  >The event to be triggered.

 - params: `any`, optional
-  >the function parameters to be passed to the callback function specified inside the event handler
+  >The function parameters to be passed to the callback function specified inside the event handler.

 Example: